 On your Mac, do one of the following:

 Select the item to eject, then choose File > Eject.

 In the Finder sidebar, click the Eject button next to the item’s name.

 Tip: You can quickly eject disks from connected optical drives using the Eject menu in the menu bar.
 Choose Apple menu > System Settings, then click CDs & DVDs in the sidebar (you may need to scroll down).
 Turn on “Show eject in menu bar”.

 Note: If you don’t have an optical drive connected to your Mac, CDs & DVDs settings aren’t available.

 On the desktop, drag the item that you want to eject to the Bin.

 If you can’t eject a storage device, another app or user may be using one or more files on the storage device.
-See If an app is using a disk you want to eject and If another user is using a disk you want to eject.
+See If you can’t eject a disk on Mac because an app is using it and If you can’t eject a disk because another user is using it.